leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/deform/warp.rst

 =====

-The *Warp* modifier can be awkward to use sometimes, and its use case is rather small, But there are a few still.
+The *Warp* modifier can be awkward to use sometimes, and its use case is rather small, but there are a few still.
 For example, it can be used to have an interactive :doc:`Proportional Editing </editors/3dview/controls/proportional_editing>` that can be used for animations.